 What is heart failure?
 Heart failure occurs when the heart is unable to pump enough blood to meet the body’s needs; in other words, when the heart cannot keep up with its workload.
 It can happen because the heart cannot fill with enough blood or because it does not have enough force to pump blood […]

-Alzheimer ’s disease and other forms of dementia are common afflictions among the elderly.
+Alzheimer’s Disease: The Next Target for Umbilical Cord Blood Stem Cell Therapy?
+Alzheimer’s disease and other forms of dementia are common afflictions among the elderly.
 They are known collectively as neurodegenerative diseases because they involve the gradual death of neurons in the brain.
-Sadly, there still is no effective treatment for Alzheimer’s and related diseases.
-However, umbilical cord stem cells could soon bring a wave of […]
+Sadly, there still is no effective treatment for Alzheimer’s and related diseases. […]

 What is osteoporosis?
 Osteoporosis occurs when the body loses too much bone or does not produce enough of it.
 Bones become less dense, which makes them weaker and more likely to break.
 Osteoporosis is very common after the age of 50: approximately one in two women and one in four men over 50 years old […]